HumaticsLAB/SEAM-Match-RCNN/README.md

 We suggest to download the model inside the folder **ckpt**.

 ## Evaluation
-To evaluate the models of SEAM Match-RCNN please use the following scripts.
+To evaluate the models of M&M’s please use the following scripts.

 ```bash
 #evaluation on movingfashion